weidongguo/ecs175_computer_graphics/p2/readme.txt

       After succesfully loading the file, the window will be created and render the polyhedra read from the datafile Please note that I use 3 subwindows for the xy-plane(top-left), xz-plane(top-right), and the yz-plane(bottom-left) The bottom-right is the *main window*

+      NOTE: the RED rotational axis is always being displayed.

    b. more on datafile: